 Graduate roles have included: quantity surveyor, assistant quantity surveyor, assistant contract manager, graduate quantity surveyor, and commercial management trainee.

-If you aspire to become a RICS Chartered Surveyor, you will need to complete two years of relevant professional work experience – the Assessment of Professional Competence (APC).
+The RICS accreditation enables you to progress to Chartered Surveyor status once you have completed your studies.
+To become a Chartered Surveyor, you'll need to complete at least two years of relevant professional work experience – the Assessment of Professional Competence (APC).
+Find out more about how to complete your APC and become RICS qualified.

-This course is designed to prepare you for future employment in a number of the RICS APC pathways.
+This course will prepare you for future employment in a number of the RICS APC pathways.

 Our expert Employability team will work closely with you at every stage of your career planning, providing personal support and advice.
 You can benefit from this service at any time during your studies, and for up to three years after completing your course.
 Our Employability team runs a series of events throughout the year specifically for Construction students, including our Property, Design and Construction fair, bringing our students together with prospective employers.